 - Try Tag Rugby Yorkshire will be running competitions at venues mainly in Leeds and its surrounding areas including Bradford and Wakefield.
 Which venues the successful candidate will be required to work at will be determined depending on demand and suitability.
 Try Tag Rugby Yorkshire does not yet have an office, therefore the candidate will be required to work from home when away from the venues.
 The candidate must also be prepared to regularly attend meetings and work regularly during the day from in, or around, the Rawdon area of Leeds.

 - You will work a minimum of 35 hours per week.
-Core hours will be 6-10pm Monday - Thursday.
+On days when you are organising a weeknight league your core hours will be 2:00pm-10:00pm.

 - Try Tag Rugby Yorkshire encourages flexible working arrangements in which you will be required to work a minimum of 140 hours per four week cycle.
 The contract has the flexibility to take Friday's off on occasions to allow for long weekends and work/life balance.